 B2B products are created to be used by other companies.
 Some examples include productivity software (think Salesforce), online ads, or virtual testing environments.
 For B2B products, engineers may rely more on product managers who have industry-specific understanding of the target customer.

-PMs managing B2B products need to understand the cause-and-effect of product decisions and company revenue.
-They need to see the bigger picture and make sure decisions follow a long-term strategy that's good for both the company and the customers (other companies) using the product.
-Since my company is B2C, I've had the least experience working with B2B products, but it's definitely not ruled out as a future possibility!
+PMs managing B2B products need to understand the cause-and-effect of product decisions and revenue.
+They need to see the bigger picture and make sure decisions follow a long-term strategy that's good for both the and the customers (other companies) using the product.
+Since my is B2C, I've had the least experience working with B2B products, but it's definitely not ruled out as a future possibility!

 Ideal PM: Customer research and market analysis are two important responsibilities for PMs managing B2B products.
 Since engineers may rely more on PMs of B2B products, PMs who prefer to have more control may be more satisfied in this line of work.